Sustainability & CSR > Sustainability Strategy >

 Plastic

-• Phased out single-use plastic straws
+• Phased out single-use plastic straws and plastic takeaway carriers for drinks

 • Plastic bottles and beverage containers are sorted and recycled by an external party